alrojo/Frostings/readme.md

 **BatchGenerator**: puts the data in a numpy array and packs it with other batch-level specifics (see examples/europarl/text_loader.py for details on a specific implementation)

 **ChunkGenerator**: Gives a list of batches and computes chunk-level specifics such as zero-mean unit variance over a chunk (NOT supported yet)

+#Contributions
+Feedback is much wanted, however, if you are to make contributions remember to use tabs.